-Open air offices are wonderful for many reasons: the comradery of addressing your colleague over the cubicle wall, the light and airy high ceilings, the white noise of open space.
-The spreading of germs.
+Open air offices are wonderful for many reasons: the comradery of addressing your colleague over the cubicle wall, the light and airy high ceilings, the white noise of open space, and the spreading of germs.

 Once upon a time I worked in a health center, a/k/a germ factory, and the conscientious building manager sent her assistants around twice daily, wiping every doorknob, handrail, and light switch with cleaning solution.
 At least that happened until our building manager fell in the path of budget cuts.
 It was a good lesson, and most of us continued the practice on our own to stay healthy.